IBM/AutoAI-code-generation/README.md

 <!-- Add a new Title and fill in the blanks -->
 # Generate Python notebook for pipeline models using AutoAI

+## Summary

-In this code pattern, we will learn how to automatically generate and save a jupyter notebook model through AutoAI.
-We will also analyse, modify and retrain this auto generated model pipeline through the notebook generated.
+In this code pattern, we will learn how to automatically generate a jupyter notebook model through AutoAI.
+We will explore, modify and retrain this model pipeline using python code.
+Lastly, we will deploy this model in Watson Machine Learning using WML APIs.

+## Description

 AutoAI is a graphical tool available within Watson Studio that analyzes your dataset, generates several model pipelines  and ranks them based on the metric chosen for the problem.
 This code pattern shows extended features of AutoAI.
 More basic AutoAI exploration for the same dataset is covered in the [Generate machine learning model pipelines to choose the best model for your problem](https://developer.ibm.com/tutorials/generate-machine-learning-model-pipelines-to-choose-the-best-model-for-your-problem-autoai/) article.